 Hi!
 I’m a Reticulated Python

-Like most pythons, the Reticulated is oviparous meaning it lays eggs.
+Like most pythons, the reticulated python is oviparous meaning it lays eggs.
 Unlike most snakes, the reticulated python female remains coiled above the incubating eggs in order to provide warmth.
-She will basically ‘shivers’ her body to create warmth.
+She will basically ‘shiver’ her body to create warmth.

-The National Zoo and Aquarium is home to 2 Reticulated Pythons.
+The National Zoo and Aquarium is home to 1 reticulated python.

 Reticlulated Python Facts